bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

 <h4>Detailed Math</h4>

-As one may expect, Sass is also capable of combining multiple math operations.
-Sass also recognizes which operations to execute first based on the use of parentheses.
+<p>As one may expect, Sass is also capable of combining multiple math operations.
+Sass also recognizes which operations to execute first based on the use of parentheses.</p>

 <h4>Sass</h4>